 They are becoming increasingly popular but what is a gong bath?

-We’ve had the pleasure of hosting Michelle from Ahimsa Holistic Therapies recently for our gong and sound bath events which have been magical.
+We’ve have the pleasure of hosting Michelle from Ahimsa Holistic Therapies for our gong and sound bath events which have been magical.

 But we often get asked about what happens at a gong bath – so instead of leaving them shrouded in mystery we thought we would explain here.